rogerjdeangelis/utl_flag_max_or_any_value_gt_7_for_50_columns/README.md

     https://github.com/rogerjdeangelis/utl_sql_looping_or_using_arrays_in_sql_do_over_macro

-    For each line and each variable, I want to know if the value is equal to the max for this variable or more than or equal to 7.
+    For each line and each variable, I want to know if the value is equal to the max for this variable or greater than 7.

     INPUT  (real data has 50 variables)